 The school day runs from 8:40 am to 3:10 pm.
 The site is easily accessible via footpaths from Pilton and local bus routes.
 For families seeking wraparound care, the school runs various after school clubs until 4:15 pm, though specific details on childcare are not published; families should contact the school office directly for the latest information.

-The Park Community School is a high performing comprehensive that combines academic ambition with a genuine heart for its community.
-Its 2nd place ranking in Barnstaple and above average Attainment 8 scores make it a compelling choice for local families.
+The Park Community School is a broad comprehensive that combines academic ambition with a genuine heart for its community.
+Its 3rd place ranking in Barnstaple and Attainment 8 score of 46.6 keep it a credible choice for local families.
 Best suited to students who will thrive in a larger environment and make the most of the diverse extracurricular opportunities on offer.
-The main hurdle remains securing a place due to its consistent popularity.

 Yes.
 The school was rated Good by Ofsted in June 2025 across all categories.
-It ranks 2nd in Barnstaple for GCSE results and its Attainment 8 score of 48 is above the national average.
+It ranks 3rd in Barnstaple for GCSE results and its Attainment 8 score is 46.6.

 This is a state funded academy; there are no tuition fees.
 Parents may need to pay for certain extras like school trips, music lessons, or uniform.